 - On May 1, 2020, the U.S. District Chief Judge for the Northern District of Georgia issued an order continuing the suspension of civil and criminal jury trials, grand jury proceedings and jury summonses in the Northern District of Georgia through May 29, 2020.

-- The judicial authorities in individual states are taking different approaches.
-Some have made no significant changes to their operations, while others have made substantial changes.
+- The judicial authorities in individual states have been taking different approaches.
+While some have modified their operations as little as necessary, others have made substantial changes.

-- Courts in many states, including at least some in Georgia, suspended jury trials indefinitely.
+- Courts in many states, including Georgia, have (at various stages of the pandemic) suspended jury trials indefinitely.

 On May 4, 2020, for the first time in its 231-year history, the U.S. Supreme Court heard oral arguments through a telephone conference call, allowing the attorneys to present arguments while complying with shelter-in-place orders.
 The non-visual nature of the telephone conference necessitated procedural changes to how the Justices and arguing attorneys could interact, requiring additional oversight by Chief Justice Roberts to direct the questioning and attempt to avoid inevitable cross-talk and instances of dead air by either the Justices or the arguing attorneys.
 Given the indefiniteness of the COVID-19 pandemic, that oral argument is serving as a model and prototype for future oral arguments conducted telephonically in the federal appellate courts.

-As with many of the changes implemented by the courts to adapt to the COVID-19 pandemic, oral arguments presented over conference calls will create both problems and opportunities.
+As with many of the changes implemented by the courts to adapt to the COVID-19 pandemic, oral arguments presented over conference calls create both problems and opportunities.
 Practitioners set to argue via conference call need to take extra care to make sure their technology is sound and the audio quality is sufficiently high, and to allow extra time before speaking to avoid potential interruptions.
-However, some of the necessary changes may also provide unanticipated advantages over current norms.
+However, some of the necessary changes have also provided unanticipated advantages over prior norms.
 As courts continue to hear oral arguments telephonically and revise their procedures, the arguments will hopefully become increasingly productive and some of the changes being implemented may continue even after the pandemic abates.